- Reference >

 Using the aggregation pipeline allows for a more expressive update statement, such as expressing conditional updates based on current field values or updating one field using the value of another field(s).

-For example, create a collection students2
+For example, create a collection students2 with the following documents:

-The following operation finds a document where the _id
+The following operation finds a document where the _id field equals

-and uses an aggregation pipeline to calculate a new field
+1 and uses an aggregation pipeline to calculate a new field

-from the grades
+total from the grades field:

 Note

-used in the pipeline refers to the aggregation stage
+The $set used in the pipeline refers to the aggregation stage

-and not the update operator $set
+$set and not the update operator $set.

 The operation returns the updated document:

-Use Variables in let
+Use Variables in let¶

 New in version 5.0.